kod3r/craftar-example-android/README.md

 2. Set the API version to 9 to 19 in your manifest and the following permissions: ![](images/image10.png)

-2. Start by making your activity extend from CatchoomActivity instead of android Activity, and implementing the CatchoomResponseHandler interface:
+2. Make your activity extend from CatchoomActivity instead of android Activity, and implement the CatchoomResponseHandler interface.

 3.  initialize the SDK.
     ![](images/image11.png)